2026 Update for the Grand Canyon North Rim

 This hike is no joke.
 And it is not for everyone.
 In fact, many rangers don’t recommend it.

-You are wise to train for at least 12 weeks ahead to prepare for hiking the Grand Canyon.
+It is absolutely imperative to train for at least 12 weeks ahead to prepare for hiking the Grand Canyon.
 We logged LOTS of time and miles on our feet to get ready, and we were so glad we did.

 Your 12 Week Rim to Rim Training Plan

-We added a full 12 week training plan to our Hiking Guide for the Grand Canyon Rim to Rim.
+We include a FULL 12 week training plan to our Hiking Guide for the Grand Canyon Rim to Rim.
 Physical and mental preparation are key to making this a memorable hike.
-Our 12-week plan outlines daily workouts.

 Trail well and hard in an attempt to avoid a similar situation.
 This bucket list hike is NO JOKE!
+If your hiking buddy doesn’t want to train and prepare, find a new buddy for this trail.

 Included in the 12 week plan are: